U.S. panel highlights ETFs, bond funds as potential risks

-WASHINGTON (Reuters) - Exchange-traded funds and fixed income mutual funds could potentially pose risks to the marketplace during times of stress, according to a report released by a panel of U.S. regulators on Tuesday.
+WASHINGTON, May 19 (Reuters) - Exchange-traded funds and fixed income mutual funds could potentially pose risks to the marketplace during times of stress, according to a new report released by a panel of U.S. regulators on Tuesday.

 The Financial Stability Oversight Council highlighted those two products in a list that also included volatility derivatives, captive reinsurance, clearinghouses and non-bank mortgage servicers as examples of products or activities that could threaten or weaken the U.S. financial system.